poepoejoejoe/mmo-game/game/README_ACTIONS.md

 - ✅ FindPath (`FindPathActionHandler`) - Pathfinding calculation and direction generation
 - ✅ Teleport (`TeleportActionHandler`) - Channeling-based teleportation to binding point
 - ✅ ToggleEcho (`ToggleEchoActionHandler`) - Toggling echo state for AI control

-### Pending Migration
-- SendChat
+- ✅ SendChat (`SendChatActionHandler`) - Chat messages broadcast to nearby players
-- DialogAction
+- ✅ DialogAction (`DialogActionHandler`) - Dialog actions like setting binding
-- DepositItem/WithdrawItem
+- ✅ DepositItem (`DepositItemActionHandler`) - Moving items from inventory to bank
+- ✅ WithdrawItem (`WithdrawItemActionHandler`) - Moving items from bank to inventory

+**All actions have been successfully migrated to the registry system!** 🎉

 ## Best Practices